 Yes, you can use any knife for wood carving.
-A simple and available knife used by both beginners and experienced woodcarvers is the pocket knife.
+The pocket knife is a simple and available knife used by both beginners and experienced woodcarvers.
 It is easy to carry and found anywhere.
 Using it with different blades allows you to make a variety of cuts.

 When you decide to use any other knife for carving, It should have good quality steel, which takes a good edge.
 It should be narrow from top to bottom to allow cuts in concave areas.
-Make sure there is no hilt or blade guard since they are not for carving.
+Ensure there is no hilt or blade guard since they are not for carving.